Ōnahau Bay: Naming

+Local geographies

 Fence Bay

-Fence Bay is 1 of 3 bays that sit in the back of Ōnahau Bay, along with Waterfall Bay and Mistletoe Bay.
+Fence Bay is one of three bays that sit in the back of Ōnahau Bay, along with Waterfall Bay and Mistletoe Bay.
 It was named for a fence that climbed a steep border between the farms of Vogel and Gullery in the middle of the 20th century.

 Mistletoe Bay

-Mistletoe Bay is 1 of 3 bays that sit in the back of Ōnahau Bay, along with Waterfall Bay and Fence Bay.
-Mistletoe is likely a reference to one of Aotearoa New Zealand's 9 native mistletoes, the most likely culprits being Peraxilla tetrapetala (pirirangi/pikirangi), Peraxilla colensoi (pirita/pirinoa), and Alepis flavida (pirita/pirinoa), as they commonly grow in beech forests like the Nothofagus solandri (tawairauriki/tawhairauriki) forests historically found along Tōtaranui / Queen Charlotte Sound.
+Mistletoe Bay is one of three bays that sit in the back of Ōnahau Bay, along with Waterfall Bay and Fence Bay.
+Mistletoe is likely a reference to one of New Zealand's nine native mistletoes, the most likely culprits being Peraxilla tetrapetala (pirirangi/pikirangi), Peraxilla colensoi (pirita/pirinoa) and Alepis flavida (pirita/pirinoa), as they commonly grow in beech forests like the Nothofagus solandri (tawairauriki/tawhairauriki) forests historically found along Queen Charlotte Sound.

 Waterfall Bay

-Waterfall Bay is 1 of 3 bays that sit in the back of Ōnahau Bay, along with Mistletoe Bay and Fence Bay.
+Waterfall Bay is one of three bays that sit in the back of Ōnahau Bay, along with Mistletoe Bay and Fence Bay.
 The bay is home to at least one magnificent waterfall, from which it draws its name.
-The bay is home to pūrātoke glow-worms, bioluminescent plankton, and stingrays.
+The bay is home to pūrātoke glow-worms, bioluminescent plankton and stingrays.